-It is the responsibility of each employee to promptly notify Worldwide of any changes in personnel data.
-The personal data includes, but is not limited to, the following: mailing addresses, telephone numbers, number and names of dependents and individuals to be contacted in the event of emergency.
+Each employee is responsible for promptly notifying Worldwide of any changes in personnel data.
+Personnel data includes, but is not limited to, mailing addresses, telephone numbers, and the number and names of dependents and individuals to be contacted in the event of an emergency.